collindching/Data-Science-Journey/README.md

 ### My goals for 2019:

-I'm hoping to upskill a lot this year through self-learning.
-My biggest hurdle will be sticking to a study routine outside of work and working hard while managing fatigue.
-I'll be tracking time in a spreadsheet so I can do an audit at the end of the year.
+Hoping to grow a lot this year in my data skills.
+My biggest hurdles will be maintaining a study routine alongside full-time work and managing fatigue.

+I'm track time in a spreadsheet to do an audit at the end of the year.

 - **Time investment:**
     - Log 440 study and project hours in data science and SWE from February to December